OSA413/Sonic4_Tools/README.md

 ## amb-rs

-The predecessor of AMBPatcher, the tool to work with the AMB containers.
+The successor of AMBPatcher, the tool to work with the AMB containers.

 ## txb2json